wiicode/cybersecurity-framework/bcsf.md

 The CSMS defined in IEC 62443-2-1 is designed to build on ISO 27001 & 27002 for IACS environments, with the aim of aligning cyber security risk management with existing safety risk management practices.
 A management system framework is provided as a baseline, which organisations are encouraged to tailor for their own context.

+`References
+NCSC Introduction to Security Governance
+NCSC Board Toolkit
+ISO 27001
+IEC 62443-2-1:2010`

 # A.2 Risk management
-Identification, assessment and understanding of security risks.
+> Identification, assessment and understanding of security risks.
 And the establishment of an overall organisational approach to risk management.
+{.is-info}

 ## Principle
 *The organisation takes appropriate steps to identify, assess and understand security risks to the network and information systems supporting the operation of essential functions.
 This includes an overall organisational approach to risk management.*